K4n3dam4/K4n3dam4/README.md

 ### About me

-I've discovered my passion for writing code during high school while I was developing mods for video games.
+I discovered my passion for writing code when I was developing mods for video games in my high school years.
-My first scripts switched lights on and off or killed players who had dared trying to enter the secret rooms in my mods without knowing the correct passphrase.
+My first scripts switched lights on and off or killed players who had dared trying to enter the secret rooms in my mods.
-Simple things, really :sweat_smile:
+Simple things, really 😄

 Today I develop single page applications mostly using TypeScript and Next.js or React.
 I also develop mobile apps using React Native.
 Aside from that I'm very enthusiastic about everything crypto-related.